JohnnieDM/academic-kickstart/content/home/about.md

 # Biography

 I am a PhD Student in Computer Science at UC Santa Cruz.
 My research interests include differential privacy, machine learning, natural language processing and data science.
 I am working on word prediction with local differential privacy as well as genomic data analysis with Prof. Abhradeep Guha Thakurta.
+Prior to that, I received a Bachelor of Arts in Linguistics, with a focus on French, and a Bachelor of Arts in Computer Science in UC Santa Cruz.